zdefne-usgs/RCM/README.md

 # Relation Clock Matrix (aka.
 Retention Clock Matrix)

 This code generate a Relation Clock Matrix (RCM) plot for a given input.
-The input should be a 3-D matrix with dimensions with [time] and connectivity dimensions [x,y].
+The inputs are a matrix with tree dimensions and a settings file.
+SEttings file is a yaml file with options and the matrix should have the dimensions of [time] and space [x,y] i.e. `rc_matrix[time, y, x]`.

+## Usage

 ```
-RC_matrix[time, y, x]
+fig = plot_rcm(rc_matrix, "rcm_setting.yaml")

 ```
-The connectivity dimensions could be a pair of related entities.
-For example, in case of particle tracking it the three dimensions are going to be time, source and destination locations, and the values indicate concentration of particles (see example below).
-In the case of a correlation between parameters, the connectivity dimensions will be each pair of parameters while the values indicate the correlaltion for that pair and the time dimension can show the time lag.

 ## Settings
 Settings can be adjusted with the included yaml file.

 [rcm_setting.yaml](https://github.com/zdefne-usgs/RCM/blob/main/rcm_input.yaml)

 ## Example outputs

+The connectivity dimensions could be a pair of related entities.
+For example, in case of particle tracking it the three dimensions are going to be time, source and destination locations, and the values indicate concentration of particles (see example below).
+In the case of a correlation between parameters, the connectivity dimensions will be each pair of parameters while the values indicate the correlaltion for that pair and the time dimension can show the time lag.

 ![Example output plot](sample_output_correlation.png)

-**Figure 1.** Example outptut.
+**Figure 1.** Example for plotting correaltion between parmeters in multiple regions with time lag.

 ![Example output plot](sample_output_concentration.png)

-**Figure 2.** Example outptut.
+**Figure 2.** Example for plotting concentration within different regions with time.

-## Example application: RCM for plotting connectivity in a bay
+# Example application: RCM for plotting connectivity in a bay

 In tihs case the clock shows cahnge in concentartion of particles in a location: